CRAKZOR/CRAKZOR/README.md

 -->

 - 🔭 Currently working on:
-  - Designing and implementing a new programming language using LLVM (HackUTA).
+  - Build a compiler for a new programming language using LLVM (HackUTA).
   - A 3D graphics web app tool for Knell Graphics called "Knell Graphics Educational Aid" (senior design project at UTA).
   - An AIO dealership, inventory, and customer management system for Five Stone Investments LLC (work project).